Metallocene: Multi-decker sandwich compounds

 Triple-decker complexes are composed of three Cp anions and two metal cations in alternating order.
 The first triple-decker sandwich complex, [Ni2Cp3](+), was reported in 1972.
 Many examples have been reported subsequently, often with boron-containing rings.

-Metallocenium cations
+Metallocenium ions

-The most famous example is ferrocenium, [Fe(C5H5)2](+), the blue iron(III) complex derived from oxidation of orange iron(II) ferrocene (few metallocene anions are known).
+The most famous example is ferrocenium, [Fe(C5H5)2](+), the blue iron(III) complex derived from oxidation of orange iron(II) ferrocene.
+The lithocene anion, [Li(C5H5)2]–, is the best-documented example of a metallocene anion; otherwise such ions are little known.

 Applications

 Many derivatives of early metal metallocenes are active catalysts for olefin polymerization.
 Unlike traditional and still dominant heterogeneous Ziegler–Natta catalysts, metallocene catalysts are homogeneous.
 Early metal metallocene derivatives, e.g. Tebbe's reagent, Petasis reagent, and Schwartz's reagent are useful in specialized organic synthetic operations.

 Potential applications

 The ferrocene/ferrocenium biosensor has been discussed for determining the levels of glucose in a sample electrochemically through a series of connected redox cycles.

 Metallocene dihalides [Cp2MX2] (M = Ti, Mo, Nb) exhibit anti-tumor properties, although none have proceeded far in clinical trials.